 – Login to your account.

-– Navigate to “Update Profile” screen under “Settings” menu.
+– Navigate to the “Update Profile” screen under the “Settings” menu.

 Steps to Reproduce (Actions Performed):

-Make sure that your reproduction steps are clear, easy to read, in order, preferably numbered do not fail.
-Do not forget that a lack of clarity may lead to misunderstanding that can assigned back to the reporter as “Request more information.” which slows down the resolution process.
+Make sure that your reproduction steps are clear, easy to read, in order, and preferably numbered do not fail.
+Do not forget that a lack of clarity may lead to a misunderstanding that can be assigned back to the reporter as “Request more information.” which slows down the resolution process.

-Tap on “Upload Image” button, user is redirected to “Camera Roll” screen.
+- Tap on the “Upload Image” button, the user is redirected to the “Camera Roll” screen.

-2. Select an image, user is redirected to “Update Profile” screen.
+2. Select an image, and the user is redirected to the “Update Profile” screen.

-3. Make some changes on “First Name” and “Last Name” fields.
+3. Make some changes to the “First Name” and “Last Name” fields.

 4. Tap on “Next”.

-5. Observe that “You don’t seem to be connected to the internet.” warning message doesn’t appear.
+5. Observe that the “You don’t seem to be connected to the internet.” warning message doesn’t appear.

-We thought that if we couldn’t have House in the real world, we could have the next best thing: a tool that lays all the details and factors bare for the developer to see an developed Capture.
-Capture is a simple and easy to use bug reporting tool, which does all the legwork for the reporter and leaves him only the bug description.
-It takes screenshots, lets the reporter annotate them & add a description and when he is finished, gathers all the environmental details and logs and opens a Jira task automatically.
+We thought that if we couldn’t have House in the real world, we could have the next best thing: a tool that lays all the details and factors bare for the developer to see a developed Capture.
+Capture is a simple and easy-to-use bug reporting tool, which does all the legwork for the reporter and leaves him only the bug description.
+It takes screenshots, lets the reporter annotate them & add a description, and when he is finished, gathers all the environmental details and logs and opens a Jira task automatically.